 Laptop: ASUS Vivobook E403SA

 I have experience with laptops, but not on an expert level, more on the terms of them failing on me.
 However, this provides some really good features at a rather affordable price.
 The 14″ laptop offers a clean 1080p display with a quad-core CPU, 4GB of RAM and 128GB of SSD.
-I just blurted the specs online, but what actually surprises me is the low noise you get with this thing.
+I just blurted the specs online.

-Why you ask?
-Because it’s fanless.
+But the real gem in this laptop is that it’s fanless.
 So fanless, in fact, they have a picture of a kitten sleeping next to it.
-And considering that kitten isn’t marking its territory on the screen whilst rapidly purring and smashing random keys, that’s impressive.
+And considering that kitten isn’t marking its territory on the screen whilst rapidly purring and smashing random keys like mine does, that’s impressive.

 It’s rather light and thin with a charger that doesn’t consist of a chunky power brick, therefore not violating your bag rights.
 You can go search the specs up yourself because I’m not good at this stuff, though it works like a charm with the cheap price tag too.